Department of Regional Administration

 Admission Policy(Acceptance of New Students)

-1. Whether the applicant possesses a strong interest in national and international affairs and in what happens in the local community, a strong will and desire to contribute to the local community through local government and private business, an individual plan for the future, and the
+1. A strong interest in local, national, and international affairs, a strong desire to contribute to the community through local government and private business, with a plan for one’s future, and the ability to take the initiative.

 Curriculum Summary